ansible-collections/community.aws/docs/community.aws.iam_managed_policy_module.rst

         state: present

     # Update a policy with a new default version
-    - name: Create IAM Managed Policy community.aws.iam_managed_policy:
+    - name: Update an IAM Managed Policy with new default version community.aws.iam_managed_policy:
         policy_name: "ManagedPolicy"
         policy: "{{ lookup('file', 'managed_policy_update.json') }}"
         state: present

     # Update a policy with a new non default version
-    - name: Create IAM Managed Policy community.aws.iam_managed_policy:
+    - name: Update an IAM Managed Policy with a non default version community.aws.iam_managed_policy:
         policy_name: "ManagedPolicy"
         policy: